wistia/exdeploy/README.md

     git clone https://github.com/wistia/exdeploy.git
     cd exdeploy

-To compile and make a release:
+To make a release:

-    mix run -e "Exdeploy.Project.build(\"/my/project/path\", \"/the/deploy/path\")"
+    mix run -e "Exdeploy.build(\"/my/project/path\")"

+This will install hex and rebar, fetch deps, compile and make a release with `MIX_ENV=prod`.

 To upgrade to the latest release:

-    mix run -e "Exdeploy.Project.deploy(\"/my/project/path\", \"/the/deploy/path\")"
+    mix run -e "Exdeploy.deploy(\"/my/project/path\", \"/the/deploy/path\")"

-When upgrading, the deploy path must exist or the deployment will fail.
+This assumes `/my/project/path` has a `rel` folder created by exrm.
+If it's an umbrella project, then the `rel` folders should exist in the sub-projects.

 ## Running tests